Samba, Luanda

-Samba is one of the six urban districts that make up the municipality of Luanda in Luanda Province, Angola.
+Samba is one of the 17 municipalities that make up the Luanda Province, Angola.
+The municipality had a population of 364,986 in 2024.

 Orientation

-Samba is spatially one of the largest urban districts of Luanda with an area of 34.3 square kilometers and a population of 54,000.
-Samba is a district to the south of Ingombota along the coast of the Atlantic Ocean.
+Samba lies to the south of Ingombota along the coast of the Atlantic Ocean.
 The district is bordered to the north by Maianga, Quilamba Quiaxi to the east and the municipality of Viana, Angola also to the east.

 Neighborhoods

 Samba is composed of seven neighborhoods: Rocha Pinto, Prenda, Gameque, Morro Bento, Mabunda, Samba, and Corimba.